spectrocloud/librarium/docs/api-content/api-docs/3-postman-collection.md

 ## Authentication

-Two forms of authentication are available to interact with the Spectro Cloud API:
+Two forms of authentication are available to interact with the Palette API:

 - An Authentication header with a token value.
   or